Continuing Education Activity

 Increased plasma concentrations of atorvastatin have occurred in patients with chronic alcoholic liver disease.
 Drug exposure is four times higher in patients with Child-Pugh Class A and 11x higher in patients with Child-Pugh Class B. Atorvastatin is contraindicated in patients with active liver disease.

-The use of atorvastatin with potent CYP3A4 inhibitors can lead to increased plasma concentrations, which may enhance adverse events, including myopathies.
+Using atorvastatin with potent CYP3A4 inhibitors can lead to increased plasma concentrations, which may enhance adverse events, including myopathy.
 OATP1B1 inhibitors can increase the bioavailability of atorvastatin.

 CYP3A4 inducers may cause decreased plasma concentrations of atorvastatin.

 Patients taking digoxin should undergo monitoring when starting atorvastatin as plasma concentrations of digoxin may increase.

 Atorvastatin may also increase drug concentrations of norethindrone and ethinyl estradiol.

 Common adverse effects for patients taking atorvastatin include arthralgia, dyspepsia, diarrhea, nausea, nasopharyngitis, insomnia, urinary tract infection, and pain in the extremities.

 Myopathies have occurred in patients taking atorvastatin, including muscle aches, muscle tenderness, or muscle weakness, with elevated creatine phosphokinase greater than ten times the upper limit of normal.
 Rhabdomyolysis has been reported in patients using atorvastatin.
 Patients with impaired renal function may be at increased risk of developing rhabdomyolysis.
 Using atorvastatin in combination with other medications that increase atorvastatin plasma concentrations increases the risk for myopathies and rhabdomyolysis.
 Management of statin-induced myopathies includes temporarily holding therapy, switching to an alternative statin, or reducing the dose.